iltommi/qdb-documentation/source/reference/qdb_httpd.rst

                     "resident_size":
                     {
                         "type":"number",
-                        "description":"the current number amount of data, in bytes, resident in memory on the node", "required":true
+                        "description":"the current amount of data, in bytes, resident in memory on the node", "required":true
                     },
                     "add_count":